Kuha3030/Weatherstation/README.md

 EDIT: Separate projects are combined under the MVC application as classes in the final product.

 MVC application needs a database to run properly.
-SQL queries for creating the DB can be found in SQL-queries.txt